MatteoVH/gem-challenge/README.md

 	hexToBase64
 	xor
+	decryptSingleByteXORCypher

-by requiring module.js they are both methods on the object returned by the require statement
+by requiring module.js
+they are both methods on the object returned by the require statement an example of this patter is in test.js

+the final decrypted ascii string was 'Cooking MC's like a pound of bacon'